fbpx

 If you need more information on building a wedding day timeline, you may also find these resources helpful which include a downloadable template: Planning Your Wedding Day Timeline and A Breakdown Of The Wedding Day

-Family wedding portraits are normally designated a time immediately after the wedding ceremony, or if you are having a first look these can be done right before the ceremony.
+Family wedding portraits are normally designated a time before the ceremony if you are having a first look, or immediately after the wedding ceremony when you have a more traditional wedding timeline.

-A selection of outside family wedding portraits by Laura Alpizar, Minneapolis wedding photographer
+a selection of family wedding photos at minneapolis wedding, by Laura Alpizar, Minneapolis wedding photographer

 Family Photos On The wedding day